petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 The methods section of a paper can be written as part of planning an experiment, and updated while carrying it out.
-Essentially, we can think of the project as one unit instead of set of decoupled sub-projects.
+Essentially, we can think of the project as one unit that evolves in small steps instead of set of decoupled sub-projects, each of which a big step, done one after the other.

-Similar to how software teams work, we can build and deliver all project artifacts each iteration with an automated pipeline, keeping it continuously reproducible.
+Similar to how software teams work, where an automated CD pipeline will build all artifacts, such as compiled binaries or minified web application code, and make them available to the users, we can build and deliver all of our research project artifacts each iteration with an automated pipeline, keeping them continuously reproducible.
 Note that in this case "deliver" could mean to our internal team if we haven't yet submitted to a journal.
-Similarly,
-software teams may deliver changes that aren't released to all users publicly until they are deemed ready.

 In any case,
 the correlation between more iterations and better outcomes